 Hockey Pass Types & How to Use Them | Hockey Monkey

 Hockey Passes are one of the most important aspects within the game of ice hockey.
 Both good and bad hockey passes can have many different factors on the game, like leading to the game winning goal, or a turnover and a goal for the other team, so making good passes is crucial for any ice hockey team.
 Depending on which situation you are in, there are a wide variety of different types of passes you can utilize to create a scoring opportunity.
-Visit our website to shop a wide variety of hockey sticks and hockey pucks!
+Visit our website to shop a wide variety of hockey sticks, hockey pucks, and hockey blades!

 How to Pass in Hockey